Live Beta

 Recognizing Your Own States

 Under and Over can look identical on the surface.
 “Not feeling anything” could be Closing (Open Under — the gate is barred) or Diffusing (Focus Under — attention is scattered).
 Or it could be Numb (Emotional domain Under — the territory itself is depleted).
 “Feeling a lot” could be Flooding (Open Over) or just centered depth (Receiving — the container is large enough to hold what arrives).
-“Paying close attention” could be Fixating (Focus Over — compulsive) or Attending (Focus Centered — voluntary).
+“Paying close attention” could be Fixating (Focus Over — compulsive) or Orienting (Focus Centered — voluntary).

 The diagnostic key is always function.
 Under blocks, Over distorts, Center functions.